 You should qualify for Portuguese state healthcare once you are resident.
 Go to your local centro do saude to register, and they will tell you what paperwork you need.

 It’s likely they will ask for a social security number (segurança social).
 If you are employed in Portugal, your employer will obtain this for you.
 If you are self-employed, it will be issued as part of your registration as a trader.
-For those who are retired, you may need to visit the social security office with an S1 form issued by the UK.
-(Again, this is based on the current EU procedures, making this something it’s worth doing sooner rather than later).
+For those who are retired, you will need to visit the social security office with an S1 form issued by the UK.

 Even once you have state medical care, you may want to register with a private GP in your local town.
 They typically charge from €40-60 per appointment.
 Many people choose to use these services for faster appointments and more personalised care.